Blockchain in Fintech: A Catalyst for Disruption in Finance World

-Besides, all the major and central banks across the world are contemplating the potential of introducing their own cryptocurrencies based on blockchain technology, such as the standalone cryptocurrency – Bitcoin.
-Since Bitcoin cannot be regulated or influenced by any sort of monetary policy, the aim behind launching the state’s own cryptocurrency is to ensure that any digital currency provided by the central banks will reduce the popularity of all the standalone cryptocurrencies.
-This will give the central banks absolute control over monetary policies and financial regulations.
-Moreover, banks are fully aware of the real benefits of digital currencies in financial services (based on blockchain technology) over the traditional ones, such as, lower transaction costs, faster transactions, etc. This is persuading all the financial bodies of the world to explore the possibility of making the shift to digital currencies and bringing blockchain-based payments into practice.
+Today, banks are getting fully aware of the real benefits of digital currencies in financial services (based on blockchain technology) over the traditional ones, such as lower transaction costs, faster transactions, etc. This is persuading all the financial bodies of the world to explore the possibility of making the shift to digital currencies and explore blockchain fintech solutions.

 Also, the payment system as we know it today is not absolutely efficient either, which calls for an alternative way of payments in which cryptocurrencies can be fulfilled.

-Today, we have three major financial services available – internet payments or credit card payments, international money transfers and providing banking services to the unbanked.
+The next way Blockchain use cases in fintech can be seen on the grounds of payment modes.
+Today, we have three major financial services available – internet payments or credit card payments, international money transfers, and providing banking services to the unbanked.

 2. Trading and trade finance

-Blockchain technology, in this fintech sector, can be used for giving traders an escape from burdensome checks of counterparties and optimize the complete lifecycle.
+The integration of blockchain technology in financial services in this domain can be used for giving traders an escape from burdensome checks of counterparties and optimize the complete lifecycle.
 And this way, reduce the risks associated, speed up the settlement process, and enhance trade accuracy.